 Does this financial product have a sustainable investment objective?
-Yes No It will make a minimum of It promotes Environmental/Social (E/S) x characteristics and while it does not have as sustainable investments with an its objective a sustainable investment, it will environmental objective: % have a minimum proportion of 20% of in economic activities that sustainable investments qualify as environmentally with an environmental objective in economic sustainable under the EU activities that qualify as environmentally Taxonomy sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally with an environmental objective in economic activities that do not qualify as sustainable under the EU environmentally sustainable under the EU Taxonomy Taxonomy with a social objective It will make a minimum of It promotes E/S characteristics, but will not sustainable investments with a make any sustainable investments social objective: % aligned with the Taxonomy or not.
+Yes No It will make a minimum of It promotes Environmental/Social (E/S) x characteristics and while it does not have as sustainable investments with an its objective a sustainable investment, it will environmental objective: \\\% have a minimum proportion of 20% of in economic activities that sustainable investments qualify as environmentally with an environmental objective in economic sustainable under the EU activities that qualify as environmentally Taxonomy sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally with an environmental objective in economic activities that do not qualify as sustainable under the EU environmentally sustainable under the EU Taxonomy Taxonomy with a social objective investments with an environmental objective might be aligned with the Taxonomy or not.
+It will make a minimum of social objective: % sustainable investments with a